houcy/microbit-snake/README.md

 # Micro:bit Snake game

-This repository contains the code for our "Build your own Snake game with the BBC micro:bit!" workshop.
+This repository contains the code for the [Build snake on the BBC micro:bit tutorial](https://www.cameronmacleod.com/blog/microbit-snake).
 The structure of the repository is as follows:

+### skeleton.py

+This is the starter code for the tutorial and contains the basic structure of the game.

 ### snake.py

-This file contains the completed workshop code.
+This file contains the completed tutorial code.
 This can be flashed directly onto your micro:bit to play the game.

-### \[number\]\[description\].py

-These are files that contain flashable code that progresses from nothing through the features of the game.
-These are intended for people that didn't manage to code each stage of the workshop.

-### intro\_programming

-This directory contains an alternative progression of making the game for people with less experience programming.
-More of the code is written already, and not all steps are done by the tutee.

 ## Running the file on the micro:bit